1976 24 Hours of Le Mans: Start

 The hot weather through the week continued into the race weekend – it was to be one of the hottest Le Mans in years.
-Honorary start this year was Bill France Jr., President of NASCAR.
+Honorary starter this year was Bill France Jr., President of NASCAR.
 From the rolling start, the Alpine immediately shot out into the lead, followed by the works Porsches.
 Redman, knowing he was on borrowed time, wound the BMW's turbo right up and blasted past Stommelen and Joest up into third before an inevitable oil-leak forced him to pit in a cloud of smoke.
 Meanwhile, on the first lap, the NASCAR Dodge had ground to a halt with burnt-out pistons from the lower-octane fuel.
 Other early casualties included the French Lola with engine issues, and the IMSA Chev Monza that had battled for sixth with John Greenwood's IMSA-Corvette.
 A bent propshaft put the Monza in the pits and out of the race.

 After an hour, the two 936s and the Alpine had a lap over the Martini 935, then back to De Cadenet, the two Mirages, Greenwood, Kinnunen in the Evertz 908, and the two Inaltéras filling the top-10.
 The Alpine had pitted after 10 laps to check rising engine temperatures, and with its smaller fuel-tank the Alpine had to pit more often.
 A misfire necessitated changing sparkplugs and then the ignition box, dropping Tambay to 7th.
 Ickx took over the lead when the French car was delayed.
 In the third hour three of the BMWs had problems: Redman's engine finally gave out, as did that of the Hermetite car, stranding Walkinshaw out at Arnage, while Posey had to bring his in to change the windscreen.
 Many drivers were suffering in the strong late-afternoon heat.
 The Inaltéra team had its problems: the Pescarolo/Beltoise had oil-leak and alternator issues, while the Rondeau car needed a shock absorber replaced twice.
 Also before 8pm the thirsty works 935 was delayed as night fell having to have its alternator replaced, then a puncture at high-speed tore up the rear bodywork.
 A puncture also put out the Greenwood Corvette when it damaged the rear suspension and fuel-cell.

 Then, at 9pm, as it started getting darker there was a bad accident on the Mulsanne Straight.
 André Haller, just out on his second driving stint, lost control of his Datsun 260Z when it slipped onto the grass verge at the kink near the end of the straight.
 It spun several times, crashed in to the barrier and caught fire.
 Although marshals managed to extricate Haller from the wreck, he died en route to hospital from severe chest injuries.